 Happy #femalefilmmakerfriday everyone!

-In honor of Peruvian Independence Day this past 28th of July, I am proud to bring you our first interview with Peruvian first-time filmmaker MELINA LEÓN.
+In honor of Peruvian Independence Day this past July 28th, I am proud to bring you our first interview with Peruvian director MELINA LEÓN.

 Melina talked to me about her magnificent first feature CANCIÓN SIN NOMBRE (Song Without A Name) which premiered at the Director’s Fortnight section in Cannes last year and went all around the world in the festival circuit gathering several awards.